Custom Search

 Nowhere are the Liberals more vulnerable than in the province of Quebec.
 Barring a complete and total implosion of the Conservatives, the Liberals will have to do a lot better in La Belle Province than they currently are if they want to win a majority.

 Personally, Paul Martin has a lot to lose if the Liberals can’t come back with a majority government on January 23.
-The Liberal Party sees itself as the Natural Governing Party; the only party whose views are legitimate and "Canadian".
-As a result of this, they will allow their leaders one minority government but not two.
+The Liberal Party sees itself as the Natural Governing Party; the only party whose views are legitimate and "Canadian". as a result of this, they will allow their leaders one minority government but not two.
 The long knives will come out if the Liberals win anything less than a majority.
 If Martin does come back to a Parliament where the Liberals and NDP have a majority of the seats, Martin might cling to power by once again caving into the socialists.
-If this happens we would probably be better off with an NDP government.
-As Linda Williamson pointed out in the Toronto Sun, the NDP will tax us blind but at least they won’t rob us blind.
+If this happens we would probably be better off with an NDP government. as Linda Williamson pointed out in the Toronto Sun, the NDP will tax us blind but at least they won’t rob us blind.

 In their panic over losing more seats in Quebec, the Liberals are playing the national unity card.
 It didn’t take too long before they made the ridiculous argument that a large Bloc Quebecois in Quebec would lead to Canada having another referendum.
 It’s hard to see how the Bloc can engineer a referendum while the Liberals are in power provincially.
 This suggestion was borne of sheer panic.